 These changes may offer significant safety benefits.
 According to MADD, recidivism on the part of DUI offenders is a widespread problem.
 Nationally, over 2 million drivers have accumulated at least three drunk driving convictions.
 Additionally, many of these drivers are not deterred by license suspension alone.
 Up to three-quarters continue to drive, potentially while intoxicated, even while their licenses are suspended.

 Ignition interlock devices are one measure that is proven to address recidivism.
 The use of these devices can reduce repeat offenses up to 67 percent, according to MADD.
 West Virginia has already enacted laws that require drivers to install the devices after second and subsequent convictions.
 The addition of stronger penalties to the existing ignition interlock laws could help reduce recidivism even further.

 Unfortunately, these legislative changes will not prevent every drunk driving accident.
 More than half of accidents and deaths can be attributed to people who lack prior DUI convictions, according to MADD.
 Therefore, drunk driving crashes may still affect hundreds of people in West Virginia this year.

 The victims of these accidents may be entitled to compensation for their injuries, suffering and other losses.
 Similarly, people who have lost loved ones in drunk driving accidents may have legal recourse.
-All of these victims should consider speaking to a drunk driving accident attorney to better understand their rights and options.
+All of these victims should consider speaking to the drunk driving accident attorneys at Johnstone & Gabhart to better understand their rights and options.